frednguyen123/Javascript-Learning/README.md

 # Javascript-Learning

-#### Build 5 beautiful real-world projects for your portfolio!
-In these projects, you will learn how to plan and architect your applications using flowcharts and common JavaScript patterns
+#### Build 5 beautiful real-world projects!
+In these projects, you will plan and architect your applications using flowcharts and common JavaScript patterns

 #### Master the JavaScript fundamentals: variables, if/else, operators, boolean logic, functions, arrays, objects, loops, strings, and more